offperms/Emplic-1/README.md

 anyways, im a lua scripter, i was born in egypt.
 My name is Seleem or Selim.

 my discord is !
-EMPLIC#9999
+EMPLIC#9999 and my only alt account is https://github.com/offperms